webignition/bas-spec/assertion-syntax.md

-# Verification Syntax
+# Assertion Syntax
-A verification instruction checks whether a given assertion is correct.
+An assertion instruction checks whether a given assumption is correct.

 ## Format Definitions